 Joe has achieved significant results for clients, including winning one of the largest eminent domain rulings ever awarded against the state of New York.
 He secured a favorable ruling for Gyrodyne Company of America, Inc., when the New York Court of Appeals denied the state’s request to appeal a judgment awarding Gyrodyne more than $125 million in additional compensation for land the state took by eminent domain.
 Joe also has secured positive results for clients through arbitration, such as obtaining a substantial net cash award for a health insurer in an arbitration involving a contract dispute.

 Bankruptcy and Creditors’ Rights

 Joe has extensive experience in representing secured and unsecured creditors in bankruptcy cases involving fraudulent conveyance claims, preference claims, plan confirmation disputes, and relief from stay, as well as general claim disputes.
 He has represented creditors in some of the largest bankruptcy cases in the United States.

-Joe has been listed in Connecticut Super Lawyers® in the area of Business Litigation from 2006 to 2019.
+Joe has been selected to the Connecticut Super Lawyers® list from 2006 to 2020.